Why Your Fundraising Video Lacks An Emotional Punch

 Photo by pine watt on Unsplash

-Pre-interviewing Helps to Discover A Person's Desire, Motivation, and Uniqueness.
+Conducting Pre-interviewing to Discover A Person's Desire, Motivation, and Uniqueness.

 By pre-interviewing potential people for your story, you can discover individuals with a strong desire tied to your cause, a clear motivation for involvement, and a unique perspective that sets them apart.